Sailing La Vagabonde Vlogs

 Sailing La Vagabonde vlogs is an unusual but an inspirational story.
 A story about Riley Whitelum and Elayna Carausu.

 It’s also about people from our neck of the woods.
 Two young Australians making a life on their own terms.
-As well as the exacting part played by social media platform to carve out a career and an alternate lifestyle.
+As well as the exciting part played by a social media platform to carve out a career.
+And an alternate lifestyle.
 A noticeable trend of the younger generation.

 Riley and Elayna met for the first time not in Australia but on the Greek Island of Ios.
 The island is known for its touristy nightlife.
 The Greek Islands and the Croatian coast is a popular holiday destination for young Australians.